UsmanNizamani/cybersecurity-incident-reports/README.md

 # Cybersecurity Incident Reports

+> ⚠️ **Disclaimer:**
+> Some reports are inspired by activities and scenarios from the **Google Cybersecurity Professional Certificate**.
+All analysis, recommendations, and written content are **my original work**.
+No copyrighted course materials or templates are included.

+---

 ## 📄 Report 1: DNS and ICMP Log Analysis

 This report analyzes DNS request failures and ICMP error messages using `tcpdump` logs.